Derek Carr Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Matchup vs. Cincinnati

-- Carr's 256.7 passing yards per game in three matchups against the Bengals are 7.2 more yards than his over/under in Saturday's game.
+- Carr averaged 256.7 passing yards per game in three matchups against the Bengals, 4.2 yards above his over/under for Saturday.

-- While Carr didn't throw multiple TDs in a game against the Bengals, he threw one touchdown pass in all three of those outings.
+- While Carr didn't throw multiple TDs in a game against the Bengals, he threw one touchdown pass in all three of those contests.

 - Note: Carr's stats vs. Bengals date back to 2016.